edenia/docs.edenia.com/docs/community-resources/telegram-channels.md

 keywords: [Edenia Telegram Channels, EOS, EOS Costa Rica, eosio.io, What is the Edenia Telegram Channels?, Telegram Edenia Community]
 ---

 Telegram channels are an ideal tool to spread messages to large numbers of people.
-The following is a list of the most relevant channels of the Edenia community, in which content is shared that can be very useful.
+The following is a list of the most relevant channels of the Eos Costa Rica community, in which content is shared that can be very useful.

-## Edenia General Community
+## Eos Costa Rica General Community

 - [EOS](https://t.me/EOSproject)
 - [EOIO Gov](https://t.me/EOSGov)